There are various types of fees and eligibility guidelines that you need to know:

 Students who are transferred or re-admitted within NTU or across Autonomous Universities* will be eligible to receive MOE subsidy up to the normal course duration for the new programme less number of semesters of MOE subsidy received from the previous programme.

 * Autonomous Universities refer to NTU, National University of Singapore (NUS), Singapore Management University (SMU), Singapore University of Technology and Design (SUTD), Singapore Institute of Technology (SIT) and Singapore University of Social Sciences (SUSS).

 A3.
 Service Obligation

 Service Obligation is no longer applicable to International students admitted from AY 2019.

-From AY 2008-2009 onward, individual international student who chooses to pay at a lesser subsidized fees will need to take up a 3-year service obligation.
-As part of the service obligation, the foreign student is required to work in Singapore-based companies upon graduation.
+From AY 2008-2009 onwards, international student who chooses to pay at subsidised fees will need to take up a 3-year service obligation.
+As part of the service obligation, the international student is required to work in Singapore-based companies upon graduation.

 Singapore-based companies refer to local companies and international companies that have a base in Singapore which is registered with the

 Accounting & Corporate Regulatory Authority (ACRA).